Bob Lanier: NBA career summary

 Over his fourteen-season NBA career, Lanier played in 959 games, averaging 20.1 points, 10.1 rebounds, 3.1 assists, 1.5 blocks, and 1.1 steals per game.
 He scored 19,248 total points and had 9,698 total rebounds.
 In 67 career playoff games, Lanier averaged 18.6 points, 9.7 rebounds, 3.5 assists, and 1.5 blocks.
 Lanier played in eight NBA All-Star Games; he never appeared in an NBA Finals game.

 "Bob probably wasn't as good a total player as he could have been because of the knee injury," said Hall of Famer Willis Reed.
 Reed acknowledged that Lanier "probably was one of the best all-around big men ever to play the game of basketball."
 Lanier was known across the league as being tenacious, and was referred to as an "enforcer" due to his physical style of play.
 His intensity sometimes spilled over from playing into fighting, as he knocked out Atlanta's Bob Christian in 1971 and broke the nose of Detroit's Bill Laimbeer in 1983.
 In the 1977 NBA Playoffs, in the third game of a best of three series against Golden State Warriors, the game was marred by a 3rd quarter fight with Charles Dudley of Golden State tangling with Eric Money of the Pistons.
-The fight spilled into the stands as a Warriors fan punching Piston M.L.
-Carr and Lanier then decking the fan.
-Reflective of the different era in the game, personal fouls were called on Dudley and Money, and the game resumed with the Warriors winning 109-101.
+The fight spilled into the stands as a Warriors fan punching Piston M. L. Carr and Lanier then decking the fan.
+Reflective of the different era in the game, personal fouls were called on Dudley and Money, and the game resumed with the Warriors winning 109–101.

 Coaching career

+Golden State Warriors (1994–1995)

 From 1994–95, Lanier served as an assistant coach for the Golden State Warriors under his former coach, Don Nelson.
 After Nelson resigned, Lanier was named interim head coach on February 13, 1995.
 He compiled a 12–25 win–loss record in 37 games and the Warriors finished 26–56 overall.